Needham Reiterates Magnite (MGNI) Buy Recommendation

 What are Other Shareholders Doing?

-Granahan Investment Management holds 9,133K shares representing 6.74% ownership of the company.
-In it's prior filing, the firm reported owning 10,454K shares, representing a decrease of 14.46%.
-The firm decreased its portfolio allocation in MGNI by 23.98% over the last quarter.
+Granahan Investment Management holds 7,553K shares representing 5.51% ownership of the company.
+In it's prior filing, the firm reported owning 9,133K shares, representing a decrease of 20.92%.
+The firm increased its portfolio allocation in MGNI by 23.29% over the last quarter.

 Magnite Background Information